CarlWright/NGerlguten/doc/erlguten_tests.md

 ### comcastBill

-When you rune comcastBill:test(), you get a two page PDF which reproduces my Comcast bill for internet services.
+When you run comcastBill:test(), you get a two page PDF which reproduces my Comcast bill for internet services.
 ### eg_test1

 When you run eg_test1:test(), it  produces a four page PDF (eg_test1.pdf) using the pdf module function calls.
 It illustrates most features of the pdf module.